Inverated/Text-to-QR-Code/README.md

 ## Future Plans (Very far in future.
 Need catch up in school work)
 1. Shortcut to generate unique codes for wifi passowords etc.
-2. Make an executable (no idea how, nothing works, even when file made its ridiculiously big and does not work)
+2. ~~Make an executable~~ (no idea how, nothing works, even when file made its ridiculiously big and does not work) (Still does not work. gave up)
 3. ~~Get OpenCV to work~~
 4. ~~Add a way to use camera to scanning~~
 5. Maybe try making an android app